Brevan Howard — Concept Direction

 ↳

-Another early design direction concept we created while working with our client Brevan Howard, a leading global hedge fund.
+Another early design direction concept we created for our client Brevan Howard, a prestigious global hedge fund & asset manager.

-This minimal direction set rich imagery and simple typography against a breathable white background to create a calm and sophisticated feel.
-Information was neatly organized to lead the viewer down the page, while using typographic hierarchy to create visual appeal and tension.
+The perfect balance of imagery, typography, and whitespace to create a minimal layout that evokes trust and heritage, while feeling contemporary.